KKolmakova/Basic/README.md

 # Basic
-There is project, with using different basic technologies.
-Project created in order to develop skills.
+Project created in order to develop skills, with using different basic technologies.

+### Using design pattern:
+* **Builder** - allows to create composite ojects step by step.